RameshWilson/Global-intertidal-community-responses-to-warming-and-nutrient-enrichment/DATA_LICENSE.md

 Visual Crossing terms: https://www.visualcrossing.com/weather-services-terms/

 ## Attribution guidance
-If you reuse repository data covered by CC BY 4.0, please cite the associated manuscript (DOI to be added) and this repository.
+If you reuse repository data covered by CC BY 4.0, please cite the associated manuscript (DOI to be added) and this repository (https://doi.org/10.5281/zenodo.18121701).
 For third-party governed inputs (Copernicus/ESA land cover; Visual Crossing), consult and comply with the linked terms in addition to citing the upstream sources.